Install & Authenticate

 monoscope config get project # show one value

-monoscope --agent config get # JSON output, suitable for piping
+monoscope --json config get # JSON output, suitable for piping

 Valid keys: api_url, project, api_key.